Mint

 • Rust - is less common but watch for small brown markings on leaves as a telltale sign.
 Spray with an organic fungicide as required.

 • Caterpillars - these hungry guys are guaranteed to turn up at some stage.
-Watch regularly for eaten leaves and then closely search your plant to pick off the caterpillar(s).
+Watch regularly for eaten leaves and then search your plant to pick off the caterpillar(s).
+Alternatively spray with OCP eco-caterpillar killer.

 The tiny Corsican mint (Mentha requienii) makes a fragrant groundcover in moist areas